sudhirkr0304/Binary-search-tree/README.md

 # Binary-search-tree
-This program is capable of inserting searching and traversing of Binary search tree.
+This binary search  program is capable of inserting ,searching and traversing(preorder,postorder,inorder) of Binary search tree in C language.